frostime/sy-query-view/README.md

 ​![image](assets/image-20241204004702-va0yg1n.png)​

-> ⚠️ Unfortunately, the markdown component does not support content that requires additional rendering, such as mathematical formulas.
+> 🙁 Unfortunately, the markdown component does not support content that requires additional rendering, such as mathematical formulas.

 Despite some limitations, the markdown component, combined with JavaScript's [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), can still be quite powerful and effectively enrich the content of DataView.
 Here's a small example: fetching resources from the web and displaying a daily quote in the embedded block.

-⚠️ Note that due to the use of a (randomly found) web API, you may not be able to retrieve data when testing locally.
+🙄 Note that due to the use of a web API (randomly found, just for exampling), you may not be able to retrieve data when testing locally.

 ```js
 //!js